top of page

 A brief overview of the power of phytoplankton as a biostimulant agent

 Phytoplankton effectively absorb nitrogen and phosphorus from wastewater as they grow [12].
-They convert toxic ammonia nitrogen into organic matter, simultaneously removing this harmful compound and producing nutritious food for zooplankton [11].
+They convert toxic ammonia nitrogen into organic matter.
+This process removes the harmful compound while producing nutritious food for zooplankton [11].

-Phytoplankton functional groups adapt to different nutrient conditions, with specific groups thriving in varying nitrogen and phosphorus concentrations [8].
+Phytoplankton functional groups adapt to different nutrient conditions.
+Specific groups thrive in varying nitrogen and phosphorus concentrations [8].

 Phytoplankton access both inorganic and organic nutrient pools through direct uptake, enzymatic hydrolysis, and symbiotic relationships with microbial communities [13].